SandraRodgers/sandra-my-site/src/content/blog/2022/welcome-to-the-blog/index.md

 This blog will mostly contain writings related to my professional interests, namely front-end development, design, and developer experience (DX).
 I plan to write a bit about my favorite tools, frameworks, and technologies.

-There might also be a personal post from time to time.
-Why not?
-It's my blog and I can do what I want with it.
-But my intended audience is other web developers or professionals working in tech.

 Stay tuned for upcoming posts on my most current interests, such as:

 - Jamstack and static site-building with frameworks like [Astro](https://astro.build/) and [Nuxt.js](https://nuxtjs.org/)